 Stage-discharge relationships are essential in estimating discharge from field observed stage readings.
 In stable, well-defined channels, discharge can be predicted from stage measurements based on a power relationship.
-Stage-discharge relationships for our hydrology monitoring sites are updated on a yearly basis to reflect channel changes that often occur.
-Channel changes are tracked by yearly cross-section topographic surveys.
-It is common for some scour or aggradation to occur within the discharge cross-section at most sites since they are not controlled by weirs or flumes.
+Stage-discharge relationships for our hydrology monitoring sites are updated on an annual basis to reflect channel changes that often occur.
+Channel changes are tracked by annual cross-section topographic surveys.
+It is common for scour or aggradation to occur within the discharge cross-section at most sites since they are not controlled by weirs or flumes.
 Stations were originally selected to minimize change through the local reach.
 Most sites are sufficiently stable to allow the use of the same rating curve for multiple years.

-Many monitoring sites require multiple rating equations for different flow ranges.
 An example stage-discharge relationship is shown in Figure 1.
 Rating equations are then used to calculate discharge on the 15-minute interval during which river stage is recorded.